 Look at the following screenshot.
 This is another example of the MAKEARRAY function, in which we use text as input values.
 We defined the size of the array as 5x5 and gave the LAMBDA an order to put “LiveFLow” in each cell in the specified range.

-Read this article to learn how to use the ARRAY formula in Google Sheets.
+Read this article: ARRAYFORMULA Function in Google Sheets: Explained to learn how to use the ARRAYFORMULA function in Google Sheets.

-Go to this page to learn how to use the Autofill function in Google Sheets.
+Go to this page: Autofill Function in Google Sheets: Explained to learn how to use the Autofill function in Google Sheets.